feewet/lca-hub/README.md

 An example use case for this platform would be to allow small businesses to analyze the carbon footprint of their service at a very low cost.
 Additionally, they could use assessments to optimize their environmental impact and advertise their low impact to consumers as a competative advantage.

+College engineering professors are great contenders to become validators.
+Professors are generally committed to research and development of progressive technology to improve sustainability.
+In addition, they are generally qualified to audit and validate LCAs.

+On top of that, college students are great contenders to write and submnit LCAs.
+Creating these reports is a standard task for students studying engineering.
+Even if the reports are done incorrectly or poorly, they can always be rejected and a new contributor selected to fill a bounty.

 # Spec

 The platform will be built on an Ethereum dApp using IPFS for decentralized hosting.